 What posts had more success?
 Who are your marketing personas?
 Which article converted more regarding interactions (like and share) with your audience?

-Step 4: Your content is like a cat.
-It has seven lives
+Step 4: Your content is like software.
+It needs continuous updates and releases

 Step 5: It is time to get offline